IBM/autopilot/README.md

   ➜  Network: use --host to expose
   ➜  press h + enter to show help
 ```
-Open your browser and go to [http://localhost:5173/](http://localhost:5173/) to access the application.
+Open your browser and go to [http://localhost:5173/](http://localhost:5173/) to access the application. **Ensure that CORS is enabled.** If needed, you can use the following [Allow CORS: Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) Chrome extension to do this.

 **7. Skip steps 3 through 6 by pulling container image from Quay repo**